paolo7/ISWC2019-code/README.md

 #### Interim results

-Since the experiments might run for a long time, this implementation prints plot traces after testing each configuration of the experiment.
+For convenience, since the experiments might run for a long time, this implementation prints plot traces after each configuration of the experiment is tested.
 An example interim plot is displayed below:

 ```
 [17]  Critical: 14772.7 SCORE: 8.8